 Just like all sourdough bread, you’ll want to store it in an airtight container.
 The only bad thing about that is that the exterior that started kind of hard and crackly gets a bit soft when stored this way.
 But it does keep it super fresh!

 If you have a big enough glass or plastic container, you could use that.
-Because I make a couple loaves at a time, I mostly store my sourdough in a large 2 gallon zip top bag.
+Because I make a couple loaves at a time, I mostly store my sourdough in a large plastic bag – like this 2 gallon zip top bag.

 When I put it in, I kind of roll it to make sure all the air is out of the bag and then seal it.
 The air is actually what causes it to get stale, so I try to keep as much of that out as I can!